Survey Results Highlight the Top 6 Challenges for Small Businesses

 1,118 respondents made 3,251 selections that told us that their top six greatest marketing pain points, in order of significance, include:

-With uncertainties regarding fallout from the COVID-19 endemic, it is no surprise that online presence, reputation and brand management are front-of-mind for many business owners.
+With uncertainties about the fallout from the COVID-19 pandemic, it is no surprise that online presence, reputation, and brand management are top of mind for many business owners.

 Financial & Operational Pain Points